Hurricane Matthew: US evacuations underway

 Kim Stenson, the state's emergency management director, said Tuesday morning more than 1 million people might be affected by evacuation orders.

 The South Carolina Department of Transportation had started to use lane reversals to accommodate traffic leaving coastal cities like Charleston.
-On Interstate 26, the main highway out of Charleston, cars crawl west Tuesday night in bumper-to-bumper traffic, according to CNN affiliate WSPA and a CNN producer.
+On Interstate 26, the main highway out of Charleston, cars crawled west Tuesday night in bumper-to-bumper traffic, according to CNN affiliate WSPA and a CNN producer.

 Schools and government offices in 25 counties will be closed Wednesday.
 Some schools will double as evacuation shelters.